Aegon UK Independent Governance Committee - Terms of Reference

 e. the direct and indirect costs incurred as a result of managing and investing, and activities in connection with the managing and investing of, the pension savings of relevant policyholders, including transaction costs;

-3.1.3 The IGC will raise with the AICB any concerns it may have in relation to the value for money for relevant policyholders delivered by a relevant scheme; and
+3.1.3 the IGC will raise with the SE Board any concerns it may have in relation to the value for money for relevant policyholders delivered by a relevant scheme; and

 3.2 The IGC is expected to act in the interests of relevant policyholders both individually and collectively.
 Where there is the potential for conflict between individual and collective interests, the IGC should manage this conflict effectively.
 The IGC is not expected to deal directly with complaints from individual policyholders.
 (COBS 19.5.6G(1))